ozkancirak/northwind-databases/README.md

 # Northwind Databases

 A simple web application for downloading Northwind and Northwind Extended database files in various formats.
+Created for the **CPP224 DATABASE AND SOFTWARE SECURITY** course.

 ![Northwind Databases Interface](screenshot.png)

 ## Description

-This project provides an easy way to access and download SQL Server database files for learning and development purposes.
-It features:
+This project provides an easy way for students of the CPP224 DATABASE AND SOFTWARE SECURITY course to access and download SQL Server database files for learning and practical exercises.
+These sample databases help demonstrate database security concepts and provide a foundation for course assignments.

+The application features:

 - Download options for both Northwind (basic) and Northwind Extended databases
 - Multiple file formats (.bak and .bacpac)